devluke88/restaurant/README.md

 # Michelangelo Restaurant Website

-This is Website for an Italian Restaurant.
+This is a website for an Italian Restaurant.
 HTML, CSS, JS, RESPONSIVE DESIGN.

 https://devluke88.github.io/restaurant